crontab/RollingView/README.md

 And finally, RollingView is incredibly easy to use: you just need to implement two delegate methods to make it work:

 * `rollingView(_:reuseCell:forIndex:)` - modify the supplied cell object to be shown at a given index.
-Note that indices can be negative for content added upward.
+Note that indices shift when you add cells at the top.
 * `rollingView(_:reached:completion:)` - optional; try to load more data and create cells accordingly, possibly asynchronously. `completion` takes a boolean parameter that indicates whether more attempts should be made for a given `edge` in the future.

 And use the following public methods to add content: